graycoreio/daffodil/libs/design/src/atoms/form/textarea/README.md

 # Textarea
-The textarea component allows a native HTML textarea element to work with the form field component.
+Textarea allows a native HTML `<textarea>` element to work with the [Form Field](libs/design/src/atoms/form/form-field/README.md) component.

 ## Overview
 The textarea component has the same functionality as a native HTML `<textarea>` element, with additional custom styling and functionality.
 It **cannot** be used by itself and must be contained within a [DaffFormFieldComponent](/libs/design/src/atoms/form/form-field/README.md).